PostHog/charts-clickhouse/charts/posthog/README.md

 helm plugin install https://github.com/quintush/helm-unittest
 ```

-For more informations about how it works and how to write test cases, please take a look at the upstream [documentation](https://github.com/quintush/helm-unittest/blob/master/README.md).
+For more information about how it works and how to write test cases, please take a look at the upstream [documentation](https://github.com/quintush/helm-unittest/blob/master/README.md).

 **Run test suite**
 ```